mindstorm8191/settlerswarlords/notes/tasklist.md

 Tasks complete (because it helps to see what you've already accomplished)

-1. Modify the front-end map management system to use a 3D tiles array, instead of a flat list of tiles
-2. Put a player on the map
 3. Set up a system to transfer a task list between the project and Notion, so I don't have multiple lists that don't match
 4. Built the map loading code.
 Had troubles with sequential fetches losing previously-loaded content, but got it resolved
 5. Update the map generation code to add floor type values.
 Characters should be able to walk around in tiles containing air and a not-air floor